 Before coming to Essex in 2013, I taught and researched in the Faculty of Laws and with the Constitution Unit at UCL (1988-2000) before being appointed to the Barber Chair of Jurisprudence at The University of Birmingham (2001-2006).
 I was Professor of Public Law at Queen Mary, University of London (2006-2013).

 I was born and brought up in Jersey.
 As the founding director of studies at the Institute of Law in Jersey (2009-13), I was a key figure in launching the island’s first law school.
 I then served for five years as a member of the Jersey Law Commission (2013-18), responsible for law reform projects designed to improve administrative justice and establish a public services ombuds; I was reappointed for a second 5-year term in 2021.

-He has leadership roles in his specialist area of public law as a past president of the UK Constitutional Law Association (2010-15) and currently serves on the executive committee of the International Association of Constitutional Law.
-Between 2002-2011, he was general editor of the journal Public Law (and continues to serve as a member of its editorial board).
+I have had leadership roles across the academic discipline of constitutional and administrative law.
+I was president of the UK Constitutional Law Association (2010-15) and served for eight years on the executive committee of the International Association of Constitutional Law until 2018.
+Between 2002-2011, I was general editor of the journal Public Law and remain a member of its advisory board.